cocodedk/cv-generator/docs/ai/api.md

 - `400`: invalid JD / invalid payload
 - `422`: draft did not validate as `CVData`
-- `503`: AI disabled or provider unavailable
+- `503`: (future) provider unavailable when provider-backed generation is enabled